Feb 25, 2018

 7. The permit has to also list the hazards of the space: These should be spelled out.
-I am not a fan of the check list, that is, a list of typical hazards and a box next to it for you to check.
-I just adds to the length and visual clutter of the permit itself.
-I prefer to list the hazards that are present or likely to be present so those involved fully understand what they are protecting themselves from and what to look out fo.
+I am not a fan of the checklist, that is, a list of typical hazards and a box next to it for you to check.
+It just adds to the length and visual clutter of the permit itself.
+I prefer to list the hazards that are present or likely to be present so those involved fully understand what they are protecting themselves from and what to look out for.
 This helps when communicating with entrants, looking for signs and symptoms of exposure.
 This requires that all involved be trained on such symptoms of different hazards as well.

 10. This also means you need a section for the initial and periodic test results.
 This helps us document ongoing monitoring activities.